 Using the module

-If this is the first time you have accessed the Undertaking a Literature Review course, or if you need a brief reminder, here is some information on how the screens are organised, and some of the tools and features that are used throughout:
+If this is the first time you have accessed the Working with your Supervisors course, or if you need a brief reminder, here is some information on how the screens are organised, and some of the tools and features that are used throughout:

 The poll questions are designed to help you think about your own situation and attitudes, and to compare your responses to those of others taking the course.
 Consider talking to an academic advisor about your responses.